 When you first get into canning the easiest place to start is with jams and jellies.
 Other than jars.lids, rings and a jar lifter, you can achieve perfect results using a standard stock pot.
 You just need a metal tray in or some dishcloths so that your jars are not touching to bottom of the pot.
 We like heavy bottomed stock pots so that when you are simmering something for a long period of time you have a more regulated temperature and don’t end up burning your stock.

 A must if you want to preserve low acidic items such as water packed beets, water packed carrots and meat.
 There are several styles.
-We have the presto Aluminum 23-Quart Pressure Canner, it’s the more affordable style of pressure canner.
-After a lot of heavy use, it’s still doing it’s job perfectly.
+We have two of the presto Aluminium 23-Quart Pressure Canners.
+It”s the more affordable style of pressure canner.
+After years of heavy use, they are still doing the job perfectly.
+If you buy a Presto make sure you also order one of these with it.
 You can splurge for the All American series as well.
 I have not used one but certainly wouldn’t complain if one arrived at my doorstep!
 Regardless of model, go for the larger 23-25qt size, pressure canning takes time so the larger size will reduce the amount of time you spend in the kitchen.

 Water Bath Canner